Knowledge Base

 AI Act risk classification

 The AI Act classifier has several questions with terminology and options clarified.
+Some answers are prefilled, based on the contextual data.

-After answering all questions, you will receive a priovisional classification.
+After verifying and filling in answers to all questions, you will receive a priovisional classification.
 This classification can be now saved as a draft and reviewed before applying it.
+After saving the AI Act Classification as a draft, the given answers can be reviewed as a justification.

 If needed and guided by your organisation AI AI governance process, a review task can be created and assigned to your legal and compliance team by linking the classification to the review scope item.

+When you are ready to apply the classification, go back to the Overview page and press "Apply draft classification".
 When you cave applied the draft classification, the status of the classification turns Complete and and you can see a new item in the Policies tab.

 AI system classification review and reporting